abdulqudusyusuf/ibm-python-project-datascience/README.md

     tesla_revenue = tesla_revenue.append({"Date":date, "Revenue":revenue}, ignore_index=True)
 ```

 Once the data is extracted, we will clean the **Revenue** column by removing commas and dollar signs to ensure proper formatting.
-Finally, we will display the first 5 rows of the `tesla_revenue` DataFrame to verify the data.
+Finally, we will display the last 5 rows of the `tesla_revenue` DataFrame to verify the data.

 ```python
 tesla_revenue["Revenue"] = tesla_revenue['Revenue'].str.replace(',|\$',"")